DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. warning::

+    This key is generally reserved for providing external urls.

     When defining internal urls, it is **strongly** recommended that you avoid this key.
-Instead, preferably use the route key (and the Django route to define the view) for a node, rather than the actual URL.
-This key is generally reserved for defining external urls.
+Instead, preferably use the node's route key, rather than defining the actual internal URL here.

 .. note::